 Common procedures we perform include:

 Catheter Ablation: Many rhythm problems are caused by abnormal heart tissues.
-The abnormal tissue creates alternate routes for the electrical pulse that causes the heart to beat.
-These new pathways interfere with the heart’s normal pumping action because the electrical signals aren’t being delivered correctly.
-Catheter ablation uses a device called a transducer, carried on the end of a catheter, to direct high-frequency radio waves at the abnormal tissue, destroying it.
-This restores the normal electrical pathways so the heart can beat normally.
+The abnormal tissue creates an alternate pathway for the electrical pulses that cause the heart to beat.
+These new pathways interfere with the heart’s normal rhythm because the electrical signals aren’t being delivered correctly.
+Catheter ablation methods use either Radiofrequency (extreme heat) or Cryo (extreme cold) to destroy small areas of abnormal heart tissue to restore normal electrical pathways so the heart can beat normally again.

-Defibrillator Placement: An internal cardioverter defibrillator (ICD) is a tiny device that senses and corrects abnormally fast heart rhythms.
+Defibrillator Placement: An internal cardioverter defibrillator (ICD) is a small device that is used to prevent or correct a heartbeat that is too slow, too fast, or suddenly stops.
+When the ICD senses these issues it can restore a normal heartbeat by sending an electronic pulse to the heart.
 It is implanted in a small pouch under the skin near the heart.
-The electrophysiologist uses a catheter to thread the ICD connectors through a vein and attach them to the heart muscle.
+The electrophysiologist uses a catheter to thread the ICD wires through a vein and attach them to the heart muscle.

 Schedule an Appointment

 Does your heart care need the expertise of an electrophysiologist?

 To schedule an appointment, or refer a patient, please call 253-396-4825 (Puget Sound Region) or 509-755-5500 (Inland Northwest Region).